kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 See the 'Creating a Beacon' section above for information on the fields you can edit.

 ## Delete a Beacon
 To delete a beacon, click the menu button on the beacon row you want to remove, then select 'Delete'.
-Alternatively, open the beacon, click the menu button in the top right, and choose 'Delete'.
+Alternatively, open the beacon, click the menu button in the top-right, and choose 'Delete'.

 ## Exporting Beacons
 To export beacons, open the group you want to export and click the menu button in the top-right corner of the screen.
 Select 'Export', unselect any beacons you don't want to export, then click 'OK'.
 The beacons will be exported to a GPX file.